chinmaykrishnroy/DeChord/README.md

 If you find any bugs or issues, please report them in the [Issues](https://github.com/chinmaykrishnroy/dechord/issues) section of the GitHub repository.

 ### Pull Requests
-We welcome contributions!
+I welcome contributions!
 Please fork the repository and create a pull request with your changes.
 Ensure your code follows the existing coding style and includes appropriate documentation and tests.

 ### Coding Standards
 - Follow PEP 8 guidelines for Python code.